twaslowski/lingolift-core/backlog.md

     - Solve AWS Authentication from the pipeline ✅
     - Setup Github Actions ✅
 - Figure out a smart way of arbitrarily creating Lambdas.
 Creating a Terraform module would be a good way to go;
-however, coupling them together makes techdebt issue #1 more difficult to handle.
+however, coupling them together makes techdebt issue #1 more difficult to handle. ✅
+- I need to figure out error handling in the lambdas.
+Using `context.fail()` or returníng bad Status Codes might be good ways of achieving this.

 ## Tech Debt